Getting Started with Inky Frame

 Here's a simple example of how to display text on the E Ink screen using the PicoGraphics library.
 Copy and paste this code into a new tab in Thonny, and then click on the 'run' button.

 ⚠ When importing PicoGraphics you'll need to specify what size Inky Frame you have.
-Instead of DISPLAY_INKY_FRAME below, use DISPLAY_INKY_FRAME_4 for a 4" Inky, or DISPLAY_INKY_FRAME_7 for the 7.3" version.
+The code below is for an Inky Frame 7.3".
+Use DISPLAY_INKY_FRAME_4

-from picographics import PicoGraphics, DISPLAY_INKY_FRAME as DISPLAY
+from picographics import PicoGraphics, DISPLAY_INKY_FRAME_7 as DISPLAY

 graphics = PicoGraphics(DISPLAY)